 Jeannine Laverty has been telling international folk tales since 1979 when her work teaching English as a second language to immigrants in New York City showed her firsthand how the U.S. is made up of cultures from all the countries of the world.
 Her school residencies and museum performances for children have been awarded funding from the NYS Council on the Arts, the New York Foundation for the Arts, and the National Institute for the Humanities.

 Laverty has taught weekend workshops in storytelling for adults at Sagamore and other Adirondack sites since 1980.
 This work has led to her love of telling stories from Adirondack writers.
-She also performs as part of the storytelling ensemble, SweetLand Storytellers.
+She has mentored and encouraged other storytellers regionally and co-produces

 In 1999, she received the Leadership Award for the Northeast Region from the National Storytelling Network.